Updated March 2019

 For whatever reason you’re looking for a substitute - whether you’re running out of ricotta in your kitchen supply, or looking for an alternative for stronger flavor or for lower fat content, the ones listed here are your next go-to ingredients.

 If there are any other ingredients I’ve missed on this list that still worked for you, I’d love to hear about them in the comments section below.
-Have fun with experimenting!
+There are so many delightful ways to experiment with soft cheeses and maybe even level-up your favorite recipe.
 Until your next cooking adventure.

 If you have any suggestions or comments regarding imitation crab meat, please don’t hesitate to leave them down below!
 Share this article also with your friends and family.